Operads, modules over walled Brauer categories, and Koszul complexes: The quadratic and Koszul properties

 In both cases, a morphism from $(F, i^*_F : F \rightarrow F\circledcirc (\triv_1 \boxtimes \triv_1) )$ to $(G, i_G^* : G \rightarrow G\circledcirc (\triv_1 \boxtimes \triv_1))$ is a morphism $f: F \rightarrow G$ of $\kk (\tfb)$-modules such that the following diagram commutes:

 \end{cor}

-\begin{proof} There is a direct counterpart of Corollary \ref{cor:kuwb_uwbtw-modules} that is phrased in terms of the associated pairs $(F, \dbd F \rightarrow F)$.
+\begin{proof} There is an immediate counterpart of Corollary \ref{cor:kuwb_uwbtw-modules} for the downward case that is expressed in terms of the associated pairs $(F, \dbd F \rightarrow F)$.
 In the statement of Corollary \ref{cor:kdwb_dwbtw-modules} above, the adjunction of Proposition \ref{prop:adjoints_to_shift} has been used to reformulate this. \end{proof}